 - Celery - use green bell pepper instead

-- Oil-free - instead of olive oil cook the onions in a little vegetable broth
+- Oil-free - instead of olive oil cook the onions and garlic in a little vegetable stock

 - Chilli powder - replace with paprika powder, or add more chilli powder or some chilli flakes for a spicier stew